 We strive to be healthy.
 We eat our vegetables; we drink our green juices and smoothies.
 Then we head to the gym.
 Uh-oh.
-While daily moderate exercise contributes to good health and has been found to lower the risk of cancer recurrence by up to 50 percent, did you know that your favorite yoga pants could be making you and everyone else sick?
+While daily moderate exercise contributes to good health and has been found to lower the risk of cancer recurrence by up to 50%, did you know that your favorite workout clothes could be making you and everyone else sick?

 Research shows that hazardous chemicals such as phthalates, perfluorinated chemicals (PFCs), dimethylformamide (DMF), nonylphenol ethoxylates (NPEs), and nonylphenols (NPs) are found in most sportswear.
 One Swedish study found that these substances, known endocrine disruptors, are just not good for you.
 Countless other studies say the same, including those done at NYU Langone.